-- (1) This clause applies if: - (a) a practice is created ("New Practice") as the result of the merger of one or more practices, one of which had received a very low cost access payment in the quarter immediately before the merger ("Former VLCA Practice"); - (b) the New Practice is not an Eligible VLCA Practice for the purposes of clause 5; and - (c) the Former VLCA Practice gave notice to the Ministry and DHB of the merger at least 3 months before the merger. - (2) The Ministry and DHB may decide, in their sole discretion, that the New Practice will be paid a patient access subsidy payment. - (3) The DHB will pay the patient access subsidy payment to the PHO, which must pay that amount to the New Practice. - (4) The PHO must pay each patient access subsidy payment to a New Practice on the condition that, for the quarter to which the payment relates, the New Practice: - (a) will charge zero fees for Enrolled Persons aged 0 to 5 years; - (b) will spend the payment on improving the ability of High Needs Persons to access to First Level Services, as agreed with the Ministry and DHB; and - (c) will not spend the payment on capital investments.
+- (1) This clause applies if: - (a) a practice is created ("New Practice") as the result of the merger of one or more practices, one of which had received a very low cost access payment in the month immediately before the merger ("Former VLCA Practice"); - (b) the New Practice is not an Eligible VLCA Practice for the purposes of clause 5; and - (c) the Former VLCA Practice gave notice to the Ministry and DHB of the merger at least three months before the merger. - (2) The Ministry and DHB may decide, in their sole discretion, that the New Practice will be paid a patient access subsidy payment. - (3) The DHB will pay the patient access subsidy payment to the PHO, which must pay that amount to the New Practice. - (4) The PHO must pay each patient access subsidy payment to a New Practice on the condition that, for the month to which the payment relates, the New Practice: